Join Us & Get Wine 101 Course 75% Off

 Malbec

-Clearly the poll-topper for the most famous variety in South America, Malbec is the golden child of the continent.
-20 years ago no one was drinking Malbec, not even the French (at least in quantity); but since its boom in Argentina, everyone is drinking the grape again–including the French.
-Over-marketed for over a decade as the top twenty dollar pop (at least for the black-and-oaky drinker), Argentine Malbec is all grown up – and it’s turned out to be no one-hit-wonder.
+Over-marketed for over a decade as the top twenty-dollar pop (at least for the dark-fruited and oaky drinker), Argentine Malbec is all grown up, and it’s turned out to be no one-hit-wonder.
 You’ll find a range of Malbec styles shimmying their way into your glass.
 Here are three to keep your eye on:

 Old Vine Malbec: Viñas Viejas

 Some might market old vines as 30–40 years, but the really old vine Malbec is well over 100 years old in some cases.
-Malbec as a arrived on the continent over 150 years ago, where the first plantations were most likely in Southern Chile near the port city of Concepción.
-It’s in this area where you’ll find Malbec vines over a century-old making wild and floral Malbec with silky-smooth tannins and fresh acidity (easier-going and more savory than the lush Argentine style we all know well).
-Wines are often made into a field blend with other local old vine varieties.
-Besides Southern Chile, there are a few 80+ year-old Malbec vines in Argentina (particularly in Mendoza) that produce exceptionally balanced wines.
+Malbec arrived on the continent more than 150 years ago.
+Early plantings were most likely in Southern Chile near the port city of Concepción.
+It’s in this area that you’ll find Malbec vines over a century old, making wild, floral Malbec with silky-smooth tannins and fresh acidity (easy-going and more savory than the lush Argentine style we all know well).
+Wines are often made as field blends with other local old-vine varieties.
+Besides Southern Chile, there are a few 90+ year-old Malbec vines in Argentina (particularly in Mendoza) that produce exceptionally balanced wines.

-Argentine Malbec took the supermarket shelves by storm with good reason: it can offer a lush, concentrated wine with real gluggability at an easy price point.
-It’s effectively Napa Cabernet, but generally at a much better price-to-quality ratio, since the cost of farming is far lower in Argentina, in particular.
+Argentine Malbec took supermarket shelves by storm for good reason: it can deliver a lush, concentrated wine with real gluggability at an easy price point.
+It’s effectively Napa Cabernet, but generally at a much better price-to-quality ratio, since farming costs are far lower in Argentina, particularly.
 You’ll find plenty of solid Malbec wines with plummy dark fruit flavors and a bit of oak-aging structure from the warmer valleys of Argentina and Chile.
-Expect to spend $10 upwards.
+Expect to spend around $15.

-Some of the very top Malbecs in South America are coming from Argentina’s Uco Valley.
-After over a decade of intense soil studies and experiments between cement and oak-aging, many producers make examples of world class wines that focus on elegance and length, expressing the highly sought-after savory-herbal and violet notes found in Malbec.
-These sophisticated bottles will be over $50.
+After more than a decade of soil studies and experiments with cement and oak aging, producers now craft world-class Malbecs.
+These wines focus on elegance, length, and the savory-herbal and violet notes prized in the grape.
+These sophisticated bottles will be over $75.

 Carmenere wine grapes illustration - Wine Folly